jcchikikomori/wp-swiper-slider-svn/readme.txt

 - Configure the slider (metabox), enter Swiper configuration variables into a textarea.
 - Enable/disable nav buttons.
 - Two CSS area for nav button design.

-Note: Shortcodes are used like this (in case you don't see the shortcode field) :
-[wp_swiper id=145]
-145 is the ID of the slider (visible in the url of the 'Edit slider' page).

 == Installation ==